tasks/docs/docs/sync_caldav.md

 ---

 CalDAV [[Wikipedia](https://en.wikipedia.org/wiki/CalDAV)] is an open Internet standard for synchronizing calendar events and task lists.
-Tasks can synchronize with a variety of CalDAV servers.
+Tasks.org can synchronize with a variety of CalDAV servers.
 Set up a free or paid account with a third party service, or host your own from a selection of open-source servers